FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Finite equilibria and bifurcation analysis

-It is easy to verify that the matrix \eqref{JE2_DZb2} is non-hyperbolic and has a double zero eigenvalue.
+It is straightforward to see that the matrix \eqref{JE2_DZb2} is non-hyperbolic and has a double zero eigenvalue.
 Our main result relies on the existence of a \emph{Double-zero bifurcation} (DZ) with \(\mathbb{Z}_2(\kappa)\)--symmetry of $f_{(0, 1, \pm1)}$ at the singularity $E_1$.

 \begin{rem} Consider the following linear change of coordinates, \(\Psi,\) and its inverse:

 One may easily check that: